Cozy Christmas Activities In and Around Oslo

 A 40-minute drive from Oslo lies Tregaarden’s Julehus (Tregaarden’s Christmas House) in Drøbak.
 Tregaarden’s Julehus is a Christmas store that is open all year round, and also has its own post office.
 If you have not yet finished shopping for Christmas presents, there is a lot to choose from at Tregaarden’s Julehus.
 Aim for an evening visit to the shop and be sure to leave enough time for a stroll in Drøbak’s cozy streets.
 The small town has beautiful decorations and burning candles outside many of the shops that make for a wonderfully charming atmosphere.

 When: Tregaarden’s Christmas House is open all year long.
-In the holiday season, from December 1st to December 23rd, the opening hours are the following:
+In December the opening hours are the following:

 • Monday to Friday: 10 a.m.–7 p.m.